 - Practice all standard industrial safety standards.
 Do not load any payload that will overload any component of the trailer or cause an unsafe condition. - 2.
 Park the tractor/semitrailer in a straight line on level even surface.
 Set the tractor brakes and release the semitrailer brakes (See Figure 3-7.) - 3.
 Start operation of hydraulic power system.
-If the hydraulic engine package is installed, start and warm up engine following engine operating instructions in "Hydraulic Power Supply Engine Operation (Option)" on page 3-20 (Read engine operator's manual.) - 4.
-Move undercarriage forward (out of pockets) five to eight feet using the AXLE CONTROL lever (See "Axle Control Lever" on page 3-8.)
+If the hydraulic engine package is installed, start and warm up engine following engine operating instructions in "Hydraulic Power Supply Engine Operation (Option)" on page 3-20 (Read engine operator's manual.) - Move undercarriage forward (out of pockets) five to eight feet using the Axle Control lever (See Table 3-3.)
 To insure that the trailer does not rock back, keep undercarriage behind the trailer center of gravity.

 - 5. If winch cable is connected to lower bed, disconnect cable from lower bed or reel out cable as needed to keep it from becoming too tight when tilting bed (See "Winch Controls" on page 3-15.)
-Using the TRAILER TILT lever tilt the front of the bed up until approach plate touches the ground or is to full tilt position (See "Trailer Tilt Lever" on page 3-8.) - 6.
+Using the Trailer Tilt lever, tilt the front of the bed up until approach plate touches the ground or is to full tilt position (See Table 3-2.) - 6.
 If the approach plate has not touched the ground, move undercarriage forward until approach plate just touches the ground. - 7.
 Alternate between lowering bed tilt angle and moving undercarriage fully forward so weight of the trailer bed rests partly on approach plate and partly on undercarriage as undercarriage is moved forward.
 Reel winch in or out as needed to keep some tension on cable.
 The object is to have the approach plate resting on the ground whenever the center of gravity of the trailer and load is behind the center of the undercarriage.
 In loading or unloading position, the approach plate should be resting on the ground and the undercarriage fully forward.